na-na-hi/renget/archive/sdhassan.md

 ### SDXL Finetuning
+First release of my NSFW SDXL Checkpoint+ Lora tomorrow for [Ultimate Patreon supporters!](https://www.patreon.com/sd_hassan) 12 minutes ago

+I'm currently uploading the 13gb model (unpruned) and a bunch of the LORA models for the training I did for SDXL

+This will be available to Patrons Ultimate supporters.

+After a few more days, the Supershot supporters will receive it

+I will continue to refine these models but as promised I will release in stages, including alpha vs final releases so users can benefit from the models or contribute on top of them.

 [Latest patreon public post here regarding my training of SDXL NSFW with Samples included](https://www.patreon.com/posts/89256045)
 Training is pretty complete, in testing now, examples on the post shared.
 Patreons will gain early access first then it will release free to all